Venezuelan migrants flood into Ecuador ahead of new visa restrictions

 Some 320,000 Venezuelans currently live in Ecuador.
 The government estimates that figure could increase to nearly half a million by the end of the year.

-Reporting by Luis Jiame Acosta; Writing by Julia Symmes Cobb; Editing by Tom Brown
+Reporting by Luis Jiame Acosta in Bogota, additional reporting by Cristina Munoz in Rumichaca; Writing by Julia Symmes Cobb; Editing by Tom Brown and Cynthia Osterman